Happy International Women’s Day 2024

 1,070

-1,070 Youths for the period of 3 years participated in 42 matches as an avenue to promote peace and inclusive communities during our soccer for peace competitions in Abuja, Niger and Nasarawa states.
+1,070 Youths for the period of 3 years participated in 42 matches as an avenue to promote peace and inclusive communities during our soccer for peace competition in Abuja, Niger and Nasarawa states.

 70